-- (II) Contact hours.
-Students may begin and end the Work-Based Learning at any time during the semester or term enrolled.
-The college reports only the contact hours that the student actually worked within the term. - (III) Work-Based Learning Orientation.
-In situations where a college chooses to offer a Work-Based Learning orientation, no more than two contact hours of Work-Based Learning orientation may be counted toward the student's work-based learning experience hours.
-The orientation may occur prior to the beginning of the semester (although those hours may not be counted towards FTE) provided that the college has a written policy for such services.
+(II) Contact hours.
+Students may begin and end the Work-Based chooses to offer a Work-Based Learning orientation, no more than two contact hours of Work-Based Learning orientation may be counted toward the student's work-based learning experience hours.